slider003/mncoleman/NOTION_SETUP.md

 You need to provide these credentials to your application.

-1. Create a file named `.env.local` in the `personal-website` folder (if I haven't created it for you).
+1. Create a file named `.env.local` in the root folder (if it doesn't exist already).
 2. Add the following lines:

 ```bash